TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Export/ExportBoardingAndAlighting.md

   > * The input file is a comma-separated values (CSV) file containing id of stop of interest and description of stop (eg. station name), if available

 ## **Tool Flow**
-To run the this tool, parameters can be provided by the user through the XTMF2 GUI or as python API call.
+To run this tool, parameters can be provided by the user through the XTMF2 GUI or as python API call.

 > [!IMPORTANT]
 >This tool only works if scenario has transit result.